North Riding County Football Association: County FA competitions

 All affiliated clubs of the County FA are required by Rule 18 of the Membership Rules to enter at least one of the County FA Cup competitions.
 There is a financial penalty if an exemption is applied for by any affiliated member.

 North Riding Senior Cup

 Any team that has entered a Football Association competition such as the Challenge Cup, F.A.
 Trophy or F.A.
 Vase must enter the Senior Cup.
 The Senior Cup was first competed for in 1881 as the Cleveland Cup mostly by clubs from the Middlesbrough area.
 The first winners were Middlesbrough, who were also the first winners of the competition in 1902 when it was renamed to the current one.
 Middlesbrough have won the competition fifty four times, which is the most by any team, their last success being in 2017–18.
-The current holders are Marske United, who won the 2020 final 6–0 against Thornaby.
+The current holders are Whitby Town who defeated Boro Rangers 5-1 in the 2024 final.